JoshPatlingrao/Virtual-Machine-Hardening/README.md

 #### 4.6 PAM

 This configuration file is to configure the PAM.

+Steps
+- Navigate to '/etc/pam.d/' directory
+- Open the 'system-auth' file with a text editor
+- Write 'password required pam_cracklib.so retry=2 minlen=10 difok=6 dcredit=-1 ucredit=-1 ocredit=-1 lcredit=-1' in the 'password' section
+- Modify the 'password required pam_unix.so sha512 shadow nullok rounds=50000' to 'password required pam_unix.so use_authtok sha512 shadow nullok rounds=50000'
+  - The use_authtok enforces these password policies when changing the password
+- Save

 PAM is a framework for system-wide user authentication and can be used to enforce password policies throughout the system.
 These are the parameters I’ve set:
 - retry: set to 3 so it gives the user 3 times to enter their password in case of mistakes
 - minlen:  makes the user set a password with a minimum length of 10 characters